Alvin76/Minesweeper-OOD-class/README.md

 no GUI

-we are going to use a 2 dimintinal array
+we are going to use a 2 dimensional array

 what properity of the cells
   x,y location
     get
     pull
-  indacator
+  indicator
     get
     pull
   ID value